Kate Motaung

 Joy in the Journey: Strategies to Navigate Anxiety, Spiritual, and Personal Development

 No matter who we are or what we encounter in life, challenges will be embedded as part of our spiritual and personal development.
 While circumstances can produce anxiety, God doesn’t intend to hurt us through what He allows in our lives.
 It is quite the opposite.
 As we develop fortitude amid struggles, we also encounter the reward of the Lord’s Presence.
 Always with us, the Holy Spirit is the treasure in earthen vessels who reveals unforeseen blessings in times of unprecedented suffering.
 Instead of abandoning our anticipation for God’s goodness, the Lord arises when we cling to Him in hope, scattering the enemies of doubt and destruction.
+At Plano Christian Counseling, we walk alongside you in your journey of faith, offering biblical wisdom and compassionate support to help you persevere through life’s challenges.
 When we apply and exercise what the Holy Spirit teaches in life’s classroom, we develop the kind of personal habits and spiritual character that shift spiritual atmospheres and overcome evil.
 Our obedience and alignment with the Word flood the Light of Christ in our thoughts, emotions, and behaviors.
 He illuminates our ways, dispelling darkness and directing us away from harmful patterns that hijack the life of peace and joy we are created to live (Job 22:28).
 When we choose to rivet our attention on Jesus, we encounter the richness of a Holy God who makes everything new (Revelation 21:5).
 The fruit of our development and deliverance may appear differently from one season to the next.
 Despite it all, our Savior continually elevates us into other realms of His glory and experiences of His manifest Presence (2 Corinthians 3:18).
 Speak the truth to encourage personal development We assert godly authority when we change our internal dialogue to align with the Father’s original design.
-Speaking His Truth establishes us in triumph when we commit to saying what He says about us, by faith, not necessarily our feelings.
-When we do, angels hear and follow [...]
+Speaking His Truth establishes [...]

 Comments Off on Joy in the Journey: Strategies to Navigate Anxiety, Spiritual, and Personal Development